-On the basis of this scenario analysis, Option 5 is the preferred option as it maximises net economic benefits for each of the scenarios.
+On the basis of this scenario analysis, Option 5 is preferred to the other options, as it delivers a higher net economic benefit across each of the four scenarios

-6.5 Preferred option
+6.5.
+Preferred option

-The results of the sensitivity testing confirm our finding that Option 5 is the preferred option, which is the replacement of all existing deteriorated outdoor 22kV bulk oil circuit breakers in C4 and C5 condition with three new indoor switchboards and associated secondary equipment with the new control building.
-This option is expected to maximise the present value of the net economic benefit to all those who produce, consume and transport electricity in the NEM.
+The results of the sensitivity testing confirm our finding that Option 5 is the preferred option, which is the replacement of all existing deteriorated outdoor 22kV bulk oil circuit breakers in C4 and C5 condition with three new indoor switchboards and associated secondary equipment within the new control building.
+In accordance with the RIT-D, this option is expected to maximise the present value of the net economic benefit to all those who produce, consume and transport electricity in the NEM.